-I am often contacted by foreign friends who are planning to travel around Iceland.
-Where should they go in Iceland?
-What should they do in Iceland?
-How should they prepare for travel in Iceland?
+I often have foreign friends reach out to me who are planning to travel around Iceland.
+Where should they go?
+What should they do?
+How should they prepare for travel within Iceland?
 What are the best Iceland vacation tips?
+Will COVID-19 impact their trip at all?

 There is no easy way to answer these questions.
 Different people enjoy different things, and Iceland has much more to offer than can be seen and done during a single visit.

-Once you’ve done your homework it’s worth looking at what the best experiences you can add to your journey in Iceland to ensure you enjoy your trip to the fullest.
+Once you’ve done your homework, it’s worth looking at what the best experiences you can add to your journey in Iceland to ensure you enjoy your trip to the fullest.
+At this time, Iceland is only open to visitors from approved countries.
+After your testing and quarantine, you will be able to experience all that Iceland has to offer.

 Regardless of the person who asks for travel tips, or even just Reykjavik travel tips, I always pass on at least one of the following recommendations.

-To make the most of your time travelling in Iceland, take note of our top 11 travel tips before setting out on your adventure.
+To make the most of your time traveling in Iceland, take note of our top 11 travel tips before setting out on your adventure.

 You can expect some of Iceland’s most popular attractions to be a bit crowded during the long summer days of high-season.